 The Theoretical Framework

-This paper outlines the Max Weber’s definition about the legitimacy of power.
-Later on another kind of legitimacy will be introduced based on the interaction and division of power among the main Saljuq institutions that are Sultanate, Caliphate, ministry, and military services.
+This paper outlines Max Weber’s definition of the legitimacy of power.
+Later on, another kind of legitimacy will be introduced based on the interaction and division of power among the main Saljuq institutions that are Sultanate, Caliphate, ministry, and military services.
 If the legitimacy is interpreted descriptively, it refers to people's beliefs about political authority and sometimes political obligations.
 Max Weber puts forward a very influential account of legitimacy that excludes any recourse to normative criteria (Weber, 1964, p.
 382).

 In this paper, another type of legitimacy is introduced that seems to be more accommodating with historical events in the Saljuq dynasty.
 This theory may have some shortcomings due to the innovative nature of its theoretical foundations; however, it is considerable and significant regarding the historical events in this era.

 The Saljuqs developed the interaction and division of labor among the main agents that are caliphate, Ministry, and Military Service to institutionalize their power.
 The Sultanate as the main agent in the Saljuq dynasty applied the traditional and charismatic legitimacy of the caliphate, ministry, and military service institutions to establish one of the greatest Medieval Empires.